Edward Garfield - Sixth Mayor of Bratenahl

 Edward was a trustee of the Cleveland Orchestra, the Cleveland Institute of Music, and the Music School Settlement.
 Associations included the Alpha Delta Phi fraternity and the Cleveland Advertising Club.
 Social memberships included the Hermit and Kirtland clubs and the Williams Club of New York City.

 Hope died on April 5, 1977.
-Edward died on December 25, 1979, and buried alongside Hope in Lake View Cemetery.
+On Christmas morning, December 25, 1979, Edward died at the Berea Quality Care nursing home, where he resided for 1-1/2 years.
+He was buried alongside Hope in Lake View Cemetery.